RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 parameter: `password`
 required: No
 default value: `redhawk`
-format: Cleartext password, or can be specified as a SHA-1 hash if prefixed by the string `{SHA}`.
+format: Cleartext password or may be specified as a SHA-1 hash if prefixed by the string `{SHA}`.
 For example, `{SHA}82ab876d1387bfafe46cc1c8a2ef074eae50cb1d` is the SHA-stored version of the password `thepassword`.
 description: Password for remote control of the AdminServer.